goppydae/gapi/artifacts/intent/project_intent.md

   - Multi-node orchestration (handled by Goblin)
 ---

-# GAPI: Agent Supervision Framework
+# GoPPydae Agent Programming Interface (GAPI): Agent Supervision Framework

 GAPI is the core kernel for the GoPPydae ecosystem.
 It provides local lifecycle supervision, deterministic state transitions, and local security boundaries for agentic systems.